slisondra/clickwrap-test-page/README.md

 ## index.html
 The index.html file is a form to collect Clickwrap parameters.
-It makes a GET request on the **agree.html** page.
+It makes a GET request on the **login.html** page.
 Since there is no application server, parameters are passed using the fragment (#) string.

 ### The Clickwrap parameters
-1. **ClientUser ID** An id for the user.
-Can be the user's name, email, an id number in your user database, etc.

-2. **Environment hostname** The hostname section of the DocuSign environment used for your account.
+1. **Environment hostname** The hostname section of the DocuSign environment used for your account.

    Available from: your Clickwrap code popup window.